 1st attempt: returned CD/DVD, door was shuffling open and close.
 2nd attempt: the door opened and in went my DVD never to be seen again.
 3rd attempt: Bose said they would transfer music from hard drive and send a new media center.
 4th attempt: took the media center out of the box, hooked it up, lifted the CD/DVD door and the door and all the parts fell out, the media center had been taken apart and returned.

 5th attempt: the service support person on the phone with my wife said he believed we asking for too much.
 WARNING, buy a system for $300-500.
 After a few years if it dies, just throw it out.
 As a profession I am a Quality Manager; if this was how I supported my customers I would have been on the street years ago.

-PORTLAND, OREGON -- I very recently purchased Bose Life Style V20 home theatre system and it keeps dropping the signals from other components such as DVD Player and cable box.
-Tried to resolve the issue with Bose customer service and each time they went through connections to check if it was right and the adjustments on the TV and their system.
-The system will have reception and the once you turn the system off and turn it on the problem of "NO signal" will appear on Bose console.
+PORTLAND, OREGON -- I very recently purchased Bose Lifestyle V20 home theater system and it keeps dropping the signals from other components such as DVD player and cable box.
+Tried to resolve the issue with Bose customer service and each time, they went through connections to check if it was right and the adjustments on the TV and their system.
+The system will have reception and once you turn the system off and turn it on, the problem of "NO signal" will appear on Bose console.

 Now I'm trying return the system to Best Buy.
-My recommendation is don't make the mistake of going in for Bose Life Style V20 home theatre systems.
+My recommendation is don't make the mistake of going in for Bose Lifestyle V20 home theater systems.
 I'm very disappointed with Bose products now.
 They have breached express, merchantability and fitness for specific purpose warranties.
-My last resort, if Bose or Best Buy fails to accept the return of this product as it is bast 40 days, I will be left with no option but to sue both Best Buy and Bose.
+My last resort, if Bose or Best Buy fails to accept the return of this product as it is past 40 days, I will be left with no option but to sue both Best Buy and Bose.